sunnytreesoftware/laravel-test/README.md

 # laravel-test
-Validate your abilities in Laravel.
-Fork this directory, build app and submit pull request.

 ### App Requirements
 A company needs a better way to track product inventory, employees and customers.
 They are currently using an excel spreadsheet.